liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Deprecate category entry for Users
+### Deprecated Category Entry for Users
 - **Date:** 2016-Feb-22
-- **JIRA Ticket:** LPS-63498
+- **JIRA Ticket:** LPS-63466

 #### What changed?

-The category entry for Site Administration > Users was deprecated in favour of Site Administration > Members
+The category entry for Site Administration &rarr; Users has been deprecated in favor of Site Administration &rarr; Members.

 #### Who is affected?

-All developers who specified a control-panel-entry-category to be visible in site administration > users
+All developers who specified a `control-panel-entry-category` to be visible in Site Administration &rarr; Users.

 #### How should I update my code?

-You should change the entry from site_administration.users to site_administration.members to make it visible in the category
+You should change the entry from `site_administration.users` to `site_administration.members` to make it visible in the category.

 #### Why was this change made?

-To standardize naming conventions and separate concepts between Users in Control Panel and Site Members
+To standardize naming conventions and separate concepts between Users in the Control Panel and Site Members.

 ---------------------------------------